tchaturbhuj/Ecommerce-data-warehouse-in-HIVE-using-AWS/README.md

 ## Approach
 ● Create an AWS EC2 instance and launch it.

 ● Create docker images using docker-compose file on EC2 machine via ssh.

 ● Create tables in MySQL.

 ● Load data from MySQL into HDFS storage using Sqoop commands.

 ● Move data from HDFS to Hive.

 ● Integrate Hive into Spark.

-● Using scala programming language, extract Customer demographics information from data and store it as parquet files.
+● Using python programming language, extract Customer demographics information from data and senting it to hive through pyspark.

-● Move parquet files from Spark to Hive.
-● Create tables in Hive and load data from Parquet files into tables.
+● Create tables in Hive and load data in proper data format in hive.

 ● Perform Hive analytics on Sales and Customer demographics data.

 ## Project Takeaways
 ● Understanding various services provided by AWS

 ● Creating an AWS EC2 instance

 ● Connecting to an AWS EC2 instance via SSH

 ● Introduction to Docker

-● Visualizing the complete Architecture of the system ● Usage of docker-composer and starting all tools
+● Visualizing the complete Architecture of the system

+● Usage of docker-composer and starting all tools

-● Copying a file from a local machine to an EC2 machine ● Understanding the schema of the dataset
+● Copying a file from a local machine to an EC2 machine

+● Understanding the schema of the dataset

-● Data ingestion/transformation using Sqoop, Spark, and Hive ● Moving the data from MySQL to HDFS
+● Data ingestion/transformation using Sqoop, Spark, and Hive

+● Moving the data from MySQL to HDFS

 ● Creating Hive table and troubleshooting it
-● Using Parquet and Xpath to access schema

 ● Understanding the use of GROUP BY, GROUPING SETS, ROLL-UP, CUBE clauses

 ● Understanding different analytic functions in Hive